se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 ![Component](https://angular.io/generated/images/guide/architecture/component-databinding.png)

+## Why Angular?

+Angular is a popular frontend tool and provides developers with advantages when compared to other frameworks/libraries.
+Listed below are a few benefits of using Angular.

 ### Benefit 1: Angular provides a Simplified MVC pattern.

 Angular framework uses the [MVC](https://blog.angular-university.io/why-angular-angular-vs-jquery-a-beginner-friendly-explanation-on-the-advantages-of-angular-and-mvc/) (Model-View-Controller) structure.
 The HTML represents the View component.
 Next to it, we have the `component.ts` files.
 This is the controller.
 Essentially, it can choose what data to push to our view (`.html`).